oracle/hiq/hiq/docs/medium/intro.md

 This gives you the text graph of the HiQ tree.

-In our testing, the latency of HiQ tracing is less than 1% so it can be safely used in production environment.
+In our testing, the latency overhead of HiQ tracing is less than 0.1% so negligible.
+With HiQ, we bring the observability to production without sacrificing the latency.

 ----